-To order directly from ADB headquarters, send to firstname.lastname@example.org a completed order form, or mail to Publications Unit, Asian Development Bank, 6 ADB Avenue, Mandaluyong City 1550, Metro Manila, Philippines or fax it to +632 636 2648.
+To order directly from ADB headquarters, send to firstname.lastname@example.org a completed order form, or mail to the Publishing Team, Asian Development Bank, 6 ADB Avenue, Mandaluyong City 1550, Metro Manila, Philippines or fax it to +632 636 2648.
 Please note that a corresponding shipping/delivery charge will be applied and that publications will only be shipped/delivered after a valid payment is received.

 For review copies and copyright permission requests, use the review/copyright form.